 - OC spray exposure

 - Defensive Tactics instruction and practical aptitude testing

 - A post-orientation test

-Certified Officers with experience will complete a three-week orientation that will focus on the training required by the Murfreesboro Police Department and to ensure those officers are trained in accordance to the policies of the Murfreesboro Police Department.
+Certified Officers with experience may complete a three-week orientation that will focus on the training required by the Murfreesboro Police Department and to ensure those officers are trained in accordance to the policies of the Murfreesboro Police Department.

 Additionally, the FTEP is affiliated with the National Association of Field Training Officers and the Tennessee Law Enforcement Training Officers Association.
 The Training Staff acts as department liaison between the department and the Tennessee Law Enforcement Training Academy (TLETA).